worldforge/www.worldforge.org/content/components/squall/_index.md

   base media, and then will let servers extend this with their own media.
 Thus we envision that a lot of the media will be similar.
 So for example, a client would connect to two different servers, which share 90% of common assets.
 These common assets wouldn't need to be re-downloaded.
-* Have a built in mechanism for when assets are updated.
+* Have a built-in mechanism for when assets are updated.
 This ties in to the vision we have about a development loop where the world is created inside a running server, without the need to restart the server.
 To accomplish this we need a good way to inform the client about changed assets.
 Whenever something changes the client should download the changed asset only.